Elly2018/elly_videoplayer/README.md

-# gd-videoplayer
+# elly-videoplayer

-A GDExtension for godot 4.x to play video, this is a wrapper of ffmpeg for decode
+A general video player for godot 4.x, unity, unreal to play video, this is a wrapper of ffmpeg for decode

-Some showcase in below
+Below example use godot engine import gdextension for video player

 ![v8](img/v8.gif)